barretoga/portfolio/README.md

 ## Portfolio
-My portfolio, made in vue and inspired by Steam UI, combining my two passions: programming and gaming.
+My portfolio, built with Vue and inspired by the Steam UI, combines my two passions: programming and gaming.

-## 🧑‍💻 Tecnologias
+## 🧑‍💻 Techs
 - Swiper.js
 - Unplugin components
 - Iconify